-Below is a copy of a story submission from Tet George:
+Below is a copy of a story submission from an amazing couple, Dan and Tet George:

 Ten beautiful babies.
 Ten women empowered to prioritize life.

 Our family has cared for ten babies over the last couple of years through an emergency respite care program.
 We’ve fed countless bottles, carefully avoided intact umbilical cords during diaper changes, and marveled at the preciousness of ten little humans.
 Each of them had a unique story, but there were common threads.
 Every baby was not planned for.
 Every family was in a state of crisis due to the unexpected pregnancy.
 And without exception, every mother displayed an unyielding and fierce desire to protect the new life.
 The “wantedness” of these babies did not in any way diminish the priority of providing them with safe and hopeful futures.
 And the choices these moms were empowered to make honored this fundamentally human imperative.